Asymptotics of characters of symmetric groups related to Stanley character formula: Technical estimates

 \begin{lemma} There exists a constant $C_0$ with a property that for any $k$ the number of minimal factorisations $\sigma_1\sigma_2=\pi$, $|\sigma_1|+|\sigma_2|=|\pi|$ of a cycle $\pi=(1, \ldots ,k)$ and such that the associated graph $\tilde{G}$ consists of $s\geq 2$ components is bounded from above by

 \end{lemma} \begin{proof} Since the factorization is minimal therefore the graph $G$ associated to $\sigma_1,\sigma_2$ is a tree.
+We will give to $G$ a structure of planted planar tree: the root is the cycle of $\sigma_1$ containing $1$ and his left-most edge links it to the cycle of $\sigma_2$ containing $1$.

 In each connected component of $\Grozciete$ there is at most one vertex of degree higher than one and we shall decorate this vertex.
-If in some connected component of $\Grozciete$ there are no such vertices we decorate any of them.
+If in some connected component of $\Grozciete$ there are no such vertices we decorate any of them which is not a leaf in $G$.
 In this way the decorated vertices can be identified with connected components of $\Grozciete$.

-We will give to $G$ a structure of planted planar tree: the root is the cycle of $\sigma_1$ containing $1$ and his left-most edge links it to the cycle of $\sigma_2$ containing $1$.

 We consider the graph $\Gobciete$ obtained from $G$ by removing the leaves (except the root) and the graph $\GobcieteBardzo$ which consists of the decorated vertices of $\Grozciete$; we connect two vertices $A,B\in\GobcieteBardzo$ by an edge if vertices $A,B$ are connected in $G$ (or, equivalently, $\Gobciete$) by a \emph{direct path}, i.e.\ a path which does not pass through any connected component of $\tilde{G}$ other than the ones specified by $A$ and $B$.
 It is easy to see that $\GobcieteBardzo$ inherits the structure of a plane rooted tree from $G$ (we define the root of $\GobcieteBardzo$ to be the connected component of $\Grozciete$ of the root of $G$) and it has $s$ vertices.
 It follows that the number of such trees $\GobcieteBardzo$ is bounded from above by the Catalan number $\frac{1}{s+1} \binom{2s}{s}<4^s$.